ekyurdakul/COMP541/data/README.md

 **DATA SETUP**

 *Warning*
-Total size of the data is around ~30 GB
+Total size of the data is ~30 GB

 1)Download and extract this project
 2)Download and extract: http://rgbd.cs.princeton.edu/data/SUNRGBD.zip